Elevator (2011 film): Plot

 Nine people board an elevator in a New York City skyscraper 52 stories tall: security guard Mohammed, television reporter Maureen and her fiance Don, comedian George, newly widowed Jane, overweight employee Martin, pregnant Celine, and the building owner Henry Barton with his spoiled ten-year-old granddaughter Madeline, who are on their way to a company party on the top floor.

 On the way up, George, a claustrophobe, panics and, on the 49th floor, Madeline hits the emergency stop button to torment him.
 Henry presses the lobby floor button, but the elevator only descends by a few feet and stops.
 Henry presses the call button and alerts security.
 When the elevator fails to move, security dispatches a maintenance crew.

 While waiting for help, the group talk with each other.
 Jane, who says that her son died in Iraq in the last year, confronts Henry and says her husband lost everything because Barton Investments pushed junk bonds.
 In her anger, she planned on "making a point" at the party.
 Suddenly, Jane collapses and dies of a heart attack, but before she dies, she admits that she has a bomb.
 After arguing, Celine checks Jane's body and finds the bomb secured around her waist by means of a bike lock.
 Don tries to look for a way out via the ceiling, to no avail.

 Don stops Celine from smoking, and she asks when he became a concerned father.
-Maureen overhears and demands an explanation; Don confesses he is possibly the father of Celine's unborn child.
+Maureen overhears and demands an explanation; Don confesses he is the father of Celine's unborn child.
 Maureen is distraught.
 Henry once again calls security, but he angers them and they stop responding.
 Maureen documents the events with her phone and sends them to her television station, which picks up the story and starts running the footage she has captured.